 Can I bring a friend?

 Unfortunately, CGI U can only accommodate accepted applicants.
-If you have a friend who is interested in attending, please encourage him or her to visit our website and apply.
+If you have a friend who is interested in attending, please encourage them to visit our website and apply.

 If I can't make it at the last minute, can my friend go in my place?